The Japan Rail Pass: What You Need to Know - Japanspecialist

 What Does the Japan Rail Pass Cover?

-The JR Pass covers most of the JR (Japan Railways) lines around Japan.
-This includes everything from the slower “local” trains for shorter distances to the fast “express” trains that bypass small stations, and even the shinkansen (bullet trains).
+The JR Pass covers most of the JR (Japan Railways) lines across Japan.
+This includes everything from slower local trains for shorter distances to the limited express trains that bypass small stations, and even the

 This means that you can travel from Kyushu, the southern tip of Japan's main island, right up to the northernmost prefecture of Hokkaido.
 Some non-JR lines are even covered too.

-Some examples of what is covered by the JR Pass:
+Some of the main services covered by the JR Pass include:

 - JR Line trains

-- Some local JR Buses (not highway buses)
+- Some local JR Buses (excluding highway buses)

 What Does the Japan Rail Pass Not Cover?